vittorioperduca/lecture_sim/README.md

-Lecture on simulations in statistical testing, The Artic University of Norway, June 2016.
+Lecture about simulations for statistical testing.
+The Artic University of Norway, June 2016.